 Instead of opting for the soy covered potato salad, have yourself a baked potato and cover it with butter and cheese.

 Not only will this be a much healthier and thyroid healthy option, it will make all of your fellow potato salad eaters jealous.

 Survival Tip #4: Beer May Be Tempting but Lemonade Is Better

-On any given day they can produce as many as 200,000 beers, all of which leave the factory within 24 hours of production.
+Fun Fact: On any given day, the Miller Brewing Factory in Milwaukee Wisconsin can produce as many as 200,000 beers, all of which leave the factory within 24 hours of production.

 That means that some people are drinking a lot of beer, and that’s just from one factory alone.

 It should be no surprise that beer consumption increases drastically during the 4th of July.